sylvainpolletvillard/pwa-workshop/3-precaching/README.md

 }
 generateRandomNumber().then(handleSuccess)
-  .then(generateRandomNumber).then(handleSuccess) // chain a second promise and handle is result .catch(handleFailure); // if any of the prevous calls fails, catch is called console.log("Promise example"); // this message is shows first because the promise is async
+  .then(generateRandomNumber).then(handleSuccess) // chain a second promise and handle is result .catch(handleFailure); // if any of the previous calls fails, catch is called console.log("Promise example"); // this message is shows first because the promise is async
 ```